-- The instructions in Ensuring a Blind Review have been followed.
-The submission is de-identified, that is author information, affiliation details and references to the author’s works have been removed.
+- The submission is de-identified; that is, author information, affiliation details and references to the author’s works have been removed.
 This also means removing the author details from the metadata of the file.

 - DOI (if assigned) or URLs (where relevant) for references have been provided.

 - The submission has a high standard of written English.
 Please note that the submission will be returned to you after an initial review by an editor if the standard of written English is not of a suitable quality.